We use cookies on this site to enhance your user experience. Do You agree?

 • BIP of the University of Warsaw,

-The information should indicate the winner of the competition, i.e. the name and surname, professional title, degree or academic title of the candidate or candidates if more posts are to be filled.
-The competition committee shall provide a justification for the competition’s result.
+The information should indicate the winner of the competition, i.e. the name and surname, professional title, degree or academic title of the candidate or candidates if more posts were to be filled.

-At the candidate’s request, the chairperson of the competition committee shall give the candidate access to information on the composition of the competition committee, the selection criteria adopted by the competition committee, the ranking positions obtained and the marks awarded, and the committee’s recorded observations on the candidate’s compliance with the requirements and assessment criteria.
+At the candidate’s request, the chairperson of the competition committee shall give the candidate access to information on the composition of the competition committee, the selection criteria adopted by the competition committee, the ranking positions obtained with the marks awarded, and the committee’s recorded observations on the candidate’s compliance with the requirements and assessment criteria.

 Closing the competition procedure without conclusion

-If none of the candidates reaches the minimum threshold of 51% of the maximum number of points, the chairperson of the committee closes the competition procedure, draws up a protocol and immediately informs the dean of the faculty or the head of the university-wide organisational unit of the results of the preliminary selection procedure.
+If none of the candidates reaches the minimum threshold of 51% of the maximum number of points, the chairperson of the committee closes the competition procedure, draws up a report and immediately informs the dean of the faculty or the head of the university-wide organisational unit of the results of the preliminary selection procedure.

 Informing candidates about competition results